Package Management#

 5. JuMP.jl#

-JuMP.jl is a domain-specific modeling language for mathematical optimization embedded in Julia.
-It is used for linear programming, nonlinear programming, and other optimization problems.
+JuMP.jl is a domain-specific modelling language for mathematical optimization embedded in Julia.
+It is used for linear programming, non-linear programming, and other optimization problems.

 JuMP.jl